Juris-M/jurism-docs/tutorial.rst

 .. image:: ./media/LanguagePrefsForEnglishArticle.png

+(I have German and French in my settings because I have cited works in those languages elsewhere.)

 The settings in the top half of the table tell Jurism to use the "script" version of the primary language, which in this case means Japanese is rendered in roman characters.
 Also, titles of Japanese works will have an English translation added in square brackets.

 The settings in the bottom half of the table tell Jurism how to sort the bibliography; Japanese works will be sorted according to the romanized version of the author name.